scalar-labs/helm-charts/docs/getting-started-scalar-manager.md

 This guide assumes that the users are aware of how to deploy Scalar products with the monitoring and logging tools to a Kubernetes cluster.
 If not, please start with [Getting Started with Scalar Helm Charts](./getting-started-scalar-helm-charts.md) before this guide.

-## Environment
+## What we create

-In this guide, we will create the `scalar-manager` component in the following diagram.
+We will deploy the following components on a Kubernetes cluster as follows.

 ```
 +--------------------------------------------------------------------------------------------------+